 Fact Sheet: Preliminary Design Review (PDR) Fact Sheet

-When to conduct a Preliminary Design Review (PDR) [1]
+When to Conduct a Preliminary Design Review (PDR) [1]

-The PDR should be conducted when the allocated baseline has been achieved, allowing the detailed design of hardware and software CIs to proceed.
+• The PDR should be conducted when the allocated baseline has been achieved, allowing the detailed design of hardware and software CIs to proceed.
 A rule of thumb is that 10 to 25 percent of product drawings and associated instructions should be complete and that 100 percent of all safety‐critical component (Critical Safety Items and Critical Application Items) drawings are complete.

-The PDR should be conducted when all major design issues have been resolved, and work can begin on detailed design.
+• The PDR should be conducted when all major design issues have been resolved, and work can begin on detailed design.
 The PDR should address and resolve critical, system‐wide issues before detailed design begins.
 [1]

-A PDR may be conducted incrementally for complex systems for each configuration item.
+• A PDR may be conducted incrementally for complex systems for each configuration item.
 These incremental reviews lead to an overall system-level PDR.
-System-level performance is supported by compliance with Interface Control Documents but not assured.
+System-level performance is supported by compliance with Interface Control Documents but is not assured.
 Interface requirements make up each configuration item Allocated Specification.

-Successful completion of the PDR should provide the following:
+Successful Completion of the PDR

 Preliminary Design Review (PDR) Roles and Responsibilities